NatalieWinny/SQL-Project/README.md

 Execute the SQL scripts in the sql/ directory to clean and preprocess the data.

 Contributions are welcome!
 If you have suggestions or improvements, please submit a pull request or open an issue.

+For any questions or feedback, please reach out to nataliewinny@outlook.com